 When you’re in the market for great books for your 1-year-old, there’s nothing worse than rushing through the library grabbing random board books and hoping you’ve stumbled upon something worthwhile.
 The virtues of reading to kids of any age are well established — but how do you find the best books for 1-year-olds?
 You don’t want to have to depend on algorithms from Amazon or just hope that friends and family members will stock your shelves with great books as 1st birthday gifts.

 This specially curated list of books for 1-year-olds includes classics that have entertained the littlest kids for decades as well as some new titles worth checking out.
-Because even the youngest kids have strong opinions about books, and finding a story that your baby loves and responds to is profound and gratifying — even if you do go slowly insane as your 1-year-old demands the book be read over and over and over again.
-But the 200th reading of a truly great book is, in the balance, a great outcome.
-That’s why we’ve put together a list of the very best books for your 1-year-old, with special attention paid to stuff that won’t drive you nuts.
+Because even the youngest kids have strong opinions about books, and finding a story that your baby loves and responds to is profound and gratifying — even if you do risk going slowly insane as your 1-year-old demands the book be read over and over and over again.
+But when you find a truly great book for your 1-year-old, even the 200th reading is worth it, considering the laughing and learning done along the way.

 Dad Tip: Email yourself a link to this page and then pull it up next time you’re in the children’s section of the library or bookstore.

 Brown Bear Brown Bear, What Do You See? by Bill Martin Jr. and Eric Carle